Welcome Students and Parents~

 My name is Mrs. Nicole Szerensci, and I am happy to be working as your child’s speech-language pathologist (SLP).
 Many of my students will be continuing with me again this school year.
 I am looking forward to getting to know the several new faces in my speech therapy room!

 I hold a Master of Science Degree in Communication Disorders from the California University of Pennsylvania.
 I have been certified by the American Speech-Language-Hearing Association since 2001, as well as hold a Pennsylvania State License from the Bureau of Professional and Occupational Affairs.
-This is my 15th year working as a Speech-Language Pathologist (SLP) at the Jefferson-Morgan School District.

 What is a Speech Language Pathologist (SLP)?